FEATURED CREDIT CARDS

 How a balance transfer works

 A balance transfer is a process where you move an existing credit card debt from one or more accounts to a new credit card.
-The new card will typically offer an introductory period (which can last from 12 to 21 months) during which you pay no interest.
+The new card will typically offer an introductory period (12–21 months) during which you pay no interest.
 This gives you a crucial window of time to pay down the principal without the burden of high interest charges.

 The pros and cons of a balance transfer